Velocidex/velociraptor-docs/content/docs/overview/deployment/rbac/_index.md

 weight: 25
 ---

-## User permissions

-When running the deb package Velociraptor is running as a non-root user with limited permissions.
-You must change to this user before manipulating any data, or the service may not be able to open the modified files.
+When running the Debian package, Velociraptor operates as a non-root user with limited permissions.
+You must increase the permissions for this user before manipulating any data, or the service may not be able to open the modified files.
 Velociraptor will refuse running as another user or as root to prevent permission problems sudo -u velociraptor ...

-## Role based Access Control
+## Role-based Access Control

-Velociraptor uses a simple role based access control scheme for now

-Various Actions require specific permissions
-Users are granted roles which bestow them with a set of permissions.
+Velociraptor uses a simple role-based access control framework.
+Certain actions require specific permissions, and users are granted roles which provide them with a set of permissions.

+The following roles are provided out-of-the-box:
+* **Administrator:** Can do anything without limits
+* **Reader:** Can read collected data and notebooks
+* **API**: Can connect over the API (more later)
+* **Analyst:** Has reader permissions and can create bulk downloads and edit notebooks
+* **Investigator:** Has analyst permissions and can schedule new collections and hunts
+* **artifact_writer:** powerful role that allows the user to create and modify artifacts

 ## Granting a user role

-Currently roles are hard coded

-* administrator: Can do anything without limits
-* reader: Can read collected data and notebooks
-* api: Can connect over the API (more later)
-* analyst: reader + create bulk downloads, edit notebooks
-* investigator: analyst + schedule new collections and hunts
-* artifact_writer: powerful role that allows the user to create and modify artifacts (more on this later)

-Just because a user is authenticated by Google does not mean they have access to the Velociraptor console!
+Just because a user is authenticated by Google does not mean they have access to the Velociraptor console.
 You must authorize each user to access the console by granting them at least the reader role.

 Manipulate acls using the "acl show" "acl grant" command